| |

 Noise level:

 This is especially true if you plan to use it in a bedroom or quiet space where the noise level is most important.
-An Ultrasonic humidifier can be a good option if noise is an issue, as they are generally the quietest option.

 *Check the decibel rating before purchase if noise is a concern.